Bush v. Gore: Recount by media organizations

 The scenarios involving limited sets of ballots included the completed uncertified recount by Palm Beach County, which nevertheless had excluded a set-aside cache of dimpled ballots with clear indications of intent, an uncounted net gain of 682 votes for Gore.
 (Note: Of these 4,842 excluded ballots, 4,513 had been set aside by the canvassing board for later inspection by a court (which never happened).
 All were among 10,310 undervotes in the county.
 The "set aside" ballots were dimpled ballots that were challenged by the two parties.
 A January 2001 review by the Palm Beach Post of those "set-aside" ballots determined that 4,318 were "unambiguous" valid votes.)
 In contrast, the scenarios involving all uncounted ballots statewide considered all votes from Palm Beach County, subjected to various standards of inclusion.
 The Washington Post qualified the tallies conducted by the NORC consortium with the statement: "But no study of this type can accurately recreate Election Day 2000 or predict what might have emerged from individual battles over more than 6 million votes in Florida's 67 counties."
+Law professor Einer Elhauge subsequently criticized the scope of the media consortium’s review, arguing that it examined only the approximately 3% of Florida ballots that had initially registered as undervotes or overvotes, rather than also manually examining the approximately six million ballots that tabulating machines had recorded as valid votes, to identify votes for presidential candidates that were incorrectly recorded as valid.

 Further analysis revealed that black-majority precincts had three times as many rejected ballots as white precincts.
 "For minorities, the ballot survey found, a recount would not have redressed the inequities because most ballots were beyond retrieving.
 But a recount could have restored the votes of thousands of older voters whose dimpled and double-voted ballots were indecipherable to machines but would have been clear in a ballot-by-ballot review."